 Above the Dashboard table, you can also filter for specific referrers to see where all your traffic is coming from.
 The referrer filter dropdown also gives you a breakdown of referrer counts by percent for the last 30 days.

-Under the Insights tab on the Dashboard, you may also see your top referrer by visits, conversions, or engagement, depending on what other stats are available.
+Under the Insights tab on the Dashboard, you may also see your top referrer by visits, conversions, or lead score, depending on what other stats are available.
 This gives you a weekly or monthly snapshot of what’s happening with your users and where they’re coming from before visiting your website.

 Under the Trends tab on the Dashboard, you can also track your referrer performance over time.
 If you’ve just started a LinkedIn campaign, you can apply the LinkedIn referrer and see how your traffic is improving over time.
 If you’ve got multiple campaigns on the go, you can also compare them to each other.
 You can also leverage UTM data to get an even more granular picture of your campaigns.
 Check out our article on setting up UTM tracking in Google Ads.